takijemai/VCF/README.md

-# image_coding
+# Visual Coding Framework
-A framework to develop and test image and video compression algorithms.
+A programming environment to develop and test image and video compression algorithms.